-David Himmel is a literary and journalistic mercenary.
-His pursuits of the greater good have led him to be an oldies radio DJ, a marketing director, several different team mascots, the editor in chief of a health magazine, a Second City-trained actor, a stand-up comic and the owner of three Volkswagen hatchbacks.
+David Himmel is a literary and award-winning journalistic mercenary.
+His pursuits of the greater good have led him to be an oldies radio DJ, a marketing director, several different team mascots, the editor in chief of a health magazine, a Second City-trained actor, a stand-up comic, and the owner of three Volkswagen hatchbacks.

 He is the author of The Last DJ: The Life and Times of a 20-Something Oldies Disc Jockey (Literate Ape Press) and A Camp Story (History Press).
 His short stories have been published in literary collections and magazines.
 Himmel co-wrote and was featured in the short film Enter The Mollusk now streaming on Amazon Prime.
 He has also written well-received comedic plays on his own and as an associate artist with The Fine Print Theatre, and was the head writer on Greetings!
 From Prison, the award-winning web series.
 Himmel has had lunch with Dick Cheney, opened for The Beach Boys, Ray Charles and other acts, sold some fiction, written for a variety of publications, media sources and corporate entities.
 In May 2007, he wrote the first cover profile on Kim Kardashian for the now defunct Racket Magazine.
 In it, he predicted exactly the Kardashian-influenced world we live in today.
 Blame Himmel.
 He deserves it and accepts it.